LCA-EET/LCA_Explicit/README.md

-This mod patches <a href="https://github.com/LCA-EET/LCA">Love Conquers All</a> to add some sexually explicit dialogs and cutscenes, written from a male perspective.
-F/F content will be added at a later date.
+This mod patches <a href="https://github.com/LCA-EET/LCA">Love Conquers All</a> to add some sexually explicit dialogs and cutscenes.
 This mod is definitely not for everyone, especially those below 18 years of age, and I don't recommend it if any of the following kinks make you uncomfortable:
 <details>
 <summary>(Click to View)</summary>
 <br>